 What is a cable machine used for?

-A cable machine like REP FT-5000 is used to complement free weights for full-body workouts.
+A cable machine is used to complement free weights for full-body workouts.

-As shown in this 2017 study, even different kinds of cable machines can mix things up and stimulate muscles by challenging them with new angles and different ranges of motion.
+As shown in this 2017 study, even different kinds of cable machines can mix things up and stimulate muscles by challenging them with new angles and various ranges of motion.

-In a home gym setting, their main forte is adding versatility when space is limited.
+Their main forte in a home gym is adding versatility when space is limited.

-I tend to avoid leg work on them (with a couple of minor exceptions), but upper body work is a go!
+I usually avoid leg work on them (with a couple of minor exceptions), but upper body work is a go!

 Can you build muscle with cable machines?